domapic/domapic-base/README.md

 	Read more about how to define them in the [Custom options chapter](#custom-options)

 * Custom commands
 	A `customCommands` property can be defined in initialization object in order to extend the CLI features.
-It must be an object, which keys will be the names of the custom commands.
+It must be an object, whose keys will be the names of the custom commands.
 Each command must have properties:

 	* `processName` - String.
 A reference name for the core in order to save the command default configuration, etc...
 As examples: `service`, `logs`, etc...
 	* `describe` - Description for the command.
 Used when displaying help.